sajdakk/WDPAI/README.md

 - [Features](#features)

 ## Get Started
-Welcome to Flipbook, your go-to desktop app for exploring and sharing books!
+Welcome to Flipbook, your go-to web app for exploring and sharing books!
 Follow these simple steps to get started:

 ### Prerequisites